piqoni/cast-text/README.md

 ```

 # How to run it
-If you want to read BBC just run the binary.
+If you want to read BBC just run the binary without any arguments.
 If you want to read something else pass its rss address to -rss parameter.
 For example to read http://lobste.rs start it by running:
 ```
 cast-text -rss https://lobste.rs/rss
 ```